-Lots of information and guidance around coronavirus is available and you'll be able to find more specific information for employees below and in our regular updates.
+Lots of information and guidance around coronavirus is available and you'll be able to find more specific information for employees below and in our news and updates.

 The LGA has created a webpage that collates useful information for councils including links to national advice, answers to common questions and campaign materials from Public Health England.

 Our coronavirus information for Derbyshire will be regularly updated with the latest advice and information for Derbyshire residents and businesses.

 We're working closely with Public Health England to ensure that all of the necessary actions are taken.

 You can help by ensuring your personal details are up to date on SAP so that we can contact people if urgent cover is needed.
 For those colleagues who have access, you can do this directly through Workplace.
 If you do not have access to Workplace, please contact your line manager or contact the shared services centre tel: 01629 535119.

 Please consider setting up your mobile phone or personal device to receive your work emails by registering for multi-factor authentication.
 You could also familiarise yourself with Skype which will help you stay in touch with colleagues and hold meetings when you're away from the office.
 There are help articles in Service Desk Online.

 Working from home, for those whose role makes it possible, will help ensure we can continue to deliver essential services in the event of a widespread outbreak.
 Any working from home arrangements must be agreed in advance with line managers as outlined in our guide to working flexibly by location.

 Looking after your wellbeing